French cuisine: Provence-Alpes-Côte d'Azur

-The Provence and Côte d'Azur region is rich in quality citrus, vegetables, fruits and herbs; the region is one of the largest suppliers of all these ingredients in France.
-The region also produces the largest amount of olives, and creates superb olive oil.
-Lavender is used in many dishes found in Haute-Provence.
+The Provence and Côte d'Azur region is rich in citrus, vegetables, fruits and herbs; the region is one of the largest suppliers of all these ingredients in France.
+The region also produces the largest amount of olives, and creates high-quality olive oil.
+Lavender is used in many dishes in Haute-Provence.
 Other important herbs in the cuisine include thyme, sage, rosemary, basil, savory, fennel, marjoram, tarragon, oregano, and bay leaf.
 Honey is a prized ingredient in the region.

 Seafood is widely available throughout the coastal area and is heavily represented in the cuisine.
 Goat cheeses, air-dried sausages, lamb, beef, and chicken are popular here.
-Garlic and anchovies are used in many of the region's sauces, as in Poulet Provençal, which uses white wine, tomatoes, herbs, and sometimes anchovies, and Pastis is found everywhere that alcohol is served.
+Garlic and anchovies are used in many of the region's sauces, as in poulet Provençal, which uses white wine, tomatoes, herbs, and sometimes anchovies.
+Pastis is found everywhere that alcohol is served.

 The cuisine uses a large amount of vegetables for lighter preparations.
 Truffles are commonly seen in Provence during the winter.
-Thirteen desserts in Provence are the traditional Christmas dessert, e.g. quince cheese, biscuits, almonds, nougat, apple, and fougasse.
+Thirteen desserts in Provence are the traditional Christmas dessert, and may include, for example, quince cheese, biscuits, almonds, nougat, apple, and fougasse.

-Rice is grown in the Camargue, which is the northernmost rice growing area in Europe, with Camargue red rice being a specialty.
+Rice is grown in the Camargue, which is the northernmost rice-growing area in Europe, with Camargue red rice being a specialty.
 Anibal Camous, a Marseillais who lived to be 104, maintained that it was by eating garlic daily that he kept his "youth" and brilliance.
-When his eighty-year-old son died, the father mourned: "I always told him he wouldn't live long, poor boy.
+When his eighty-year-old son died, the father mourned, "I always told him he wouldn't live long, poor boy.
 He ate too little garlic!"